Mykees/MkTagBundle/README.md

 }
 ```

-In your controller actions, to get all tags associated with your entity, you can use **findTagRelation()** function from the tagManager :
+In your controller actions, to get all tags associated with your entity, you can use **findTagRelation()** function of the tagManager :

 ```php
 public function indexAction()